 While at USC Cantu recruited and/or coached 10 NBA players, including five who were selected in the first round of the NBA Draft.
 He was a part of five NCAA Tournament teams (including a berth in the Sweet 16 in 2007), the 2009 Pac-10 Tournament champions and a school-record three consecutive 20-win squads from 2007-09.
 USC set a school record with 25 wins during the 2006-07 season.

-Prominent players that Cantu either coached or recruited include current pros Dewayne Dedmon (Golden State Warriors), Taj Gibson (Chicago Bulls), O.J.
+Prominent players that Cantu either coached or recruited include current pros Dewayne Dedmon (Orlando Magic), Taj Gibson (Chicago Bulls), O.J.
 Mayo (Milwaukee Bucks), DeMar DeRozan (Toronto Raptors), Nikola Vucevic (Orlando Magic) and Nick Young (L.A.
 Lakers).

 Prior to his stint in Los Angeles, Cantu was an assistant coach at Cuesta College in San Luis Obispo, Calif.
 (1997-2000) and Sacramento State University for one season (2000-01).